Hamill Family Papers

 Appraisal has been conducted in accordance with The Lawrenceville School Stephan Archives guidelines.

 The Hamill Family Papers were processed by Casey Babcock in September-October of 2012.
+Additional content added by Whitney Kehl, Adam Stokes, Peter K. Steinberg, and others from 2020 to 2023.

 - Belknap, William Worth